mikewesthad/intro-to-programming-csharp/Tutorials/Week 04 - Trivia App/TriviaAppBreakdown.md

 ## Overview

 We'll be creating a trivia application that allows a player to guess a correct answer from several possible options.
-This builds off of our [week 3 code](https://canvas.colum.edu/courses/12926/pages/3-dot-1-slides-and-code?module_item_id=429126).
+This builds off of our week 3 code (see links in Project Setup).
 To start, we'll be using this UML (based on what we created on class).

 ![Trivia app UML diagram](./Images/UML.png)